iog-creator/BibleScholarProject/docs/STEPBible_Explorer_System_Build_Guide.md

      - `data/TEGMC - Translators Expansion of Greek Morphhology Codes - STEPBible.org CC BY.txt`

 4. **TVTMS File**:
-   - `STEPBible-Data/TVTMS - Translators Versification Traditions with Methodology for Standardisation for Eng+Heb+Lat+Grk+Others - STEPBible.org CC BY.txt`: A tab-separated file with versification mappings
+   - `data/raw/TVTMS_expanded.txt`: The **only** authoritative, tab-separated text file for versification mappings.
+Used by the ETL and parser.
-   - Contains columns: SourceType, SourceRef, StandardRef, Action, NoteMarker, etc.
+   - **Do not use** the `.tsv` file for ETL.
+It is not supported by the parser or integration tests.
-   - Expanded section starts around line 3802, marked by `#DataStart(Expanded)`
+   - The expanded section starts around line 3802, marked by `#DataStart(Expanded)`

 ## System Components